AndrewKassab/precisepass/README.md

 USAGE / MANUAL:
 - addpass: type addpass and you will be prompted for the name of the platform, username, and password being added.
 - getpass: getpass "platform_name" , will return the password for the platform parameter you include, E.G, getpass bank.
-- editpass: editpass "platform_name", allows you to change the password for the platform parameter, E.G, editpass amazon.
+- editpass: editpass "platform_name", allows you to change the password for the platform parameter, E.G, editpass bank.